-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share LIXT The Nasdaq Stock Market LLC Warrants to Purchase Common Stock, par value \$0.0001 per share LIXTW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports requirements (or for such shorter period that the registrant was required to file su • , Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer company.
-See the definitions of "large accelerated filer", "accelerated filer" Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting comp pany ⊠ Emerging growth comp pany □ If an emerging growth company, indicate by check mark if the registrant h accounting standards provided pursuant to Section 13(a) of the Exchange A ransition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as define d in Rule 12b-2 of the Exchange Ac t).
+Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share LIXT The Nasdaq Stock Market LLC Warrants to Purchase Common Stock, par value \$0.0001 per share LIXTW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically (§232.405 of this chapter) during the preceding 12 months (or for such shorter) , 1 Yes ⋈ No □ Indicate by check mark whether the registrant is a large accelerated filer, a company.
+See the definitions of "large accelerated filer", "accelerated filer", Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company \[ \sqrt{1} Non accordace incl & Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).